-The 100-year floodplain is the area that has a 1% chance of being flooded in any given year, or approximately a 25% chance of being flooded over the life of a 30-year mortgage.
+The Special Flood Hazard Area (SFHA) is the area that has a 1% chance of being flooded in any given year, or approximately a 25% chance of being flooded over the life of a 30-year mortgage.
 Smaller floods have a greater chance of occurring in any year and can still create a significant flood hazard.

 Insure Your Property and Contents for Your Flood Hazard

-One of the best protection measures for a building with a flood problem is National Flood Insurance, which is purchased through any property insurance agent.
-If the building is located in a floodplain, most mortgage lenders will require flood insurance.
-Be sure to include the cost of a policy in your mortgage and financial planning.
-Regardless of where your property is located in the City, owners and renters are eligible for flood insurance.
+One of the best protection measures for a building with a flood problem is National Flood Insurance Policy (NFIP), which is purchased through any property insurance agent.
+If the building is located in a Special Flood Hazard Area (SFHA), there is a mandatory flood insurance purchase requirement for all federal or federally related assistance mortgages.
+Be sure to include the cost of a flood insurance policy in your mortgage and financial planning.
+In the City of Sarasota, regardless of where your property is located, owners and renters are eligible for flood insurance.

 Protect People from Flood Hazards

-There are several actions that you can take to mitigate the flood hazard, including:
+There are several actions that you can take to mitigate the flood hazard, including but not limited to: